-First of all there is a regulatory issue on this instrument.
+First of all, there is a regulatory issue on this instrument.
 The industry is not as comprehensively regulated as you could hope for.
 With this in mind you should always check up on the brokerage you intend to use.
 Go to their webpage and make sure that they are regulated by a credible regulatory agency like CySEC, FCA or any other major respected institutions.

 Another major risk which is inherited to CFD trading is the fact that it is linearly leverage based.
-Y can get a lot out of a little because of the leveraged nature of CFDs, but that goes in both directions so you can also get really big losses out of it, even losses exceeding you initial investments.
+Y can get a lot out of a little because of the leveraged nature of CFDs, but that goes in both directions so you can also get really big losses out of it, even losses exceeding your initial investments.

 When dealing with the way many traders will use this instrument, which is to make a lot of small trades over the cause of a short time.
 They do this due to the low cost and potential high yields per trade.
-This combined with the potential leverage trap, is one of the major risks when trading in CFDs.
+This combined with the potential leverage trap is one of the major risks when trading in CFDs.

 You also have to be aware of what is called spreads, which is a minimum fee you pay when entering and exiting a trade, these can stack rapidly if you open up a high amount of small trades in a day.
-Having to pay the spreads means profits will be lost on small price movements and that total losses will be larger than the actual amount lost.
+Having to pay the spreads means profits will be lost on small price movements and that total loss will be larger than the actual amount lost.

 And now to the benefits of this trading instrument.
 Because even though there are risks as mentioned above a lot of day traders still see these benefits as outweighing the risks associated with CFD trading.

 First of all the cost of participation is very small compared to other types of trading.
 The price of entering trades are way lower than a conventional trade.
 Some brokers will even go as low as zero on entering a trade, but will pull their entire revenue through spreads.